anntzer/defopt/doc/source/features.rst

 parser for ``A`` and the parser for ``B``.
 Note that this problem does not affect ``list[Union[A, B]]``, on versions of Python that support it.

+If the :envvar:`DEFOPT_DEBUG` environment variable is set and a union parser fails, then the errors associated with each member parser are printed out.
+This knob should be considered a debugging help and is not a stable API.

 Parsers
 -------